Why We Need of Plumbing: Understanding Its Vital Role in Our Lives

 FAQ:

-What are the most common plumbing problems that homeowners have to face?
+What are some plumbing problems that homeowners experience?

 How often should I have my plumbing system inspected?